 The two waves of Greeks in Tashkent

-“The first wave came during World War II, in 1944, when Stalin displaced thirty to forty thousand Pontiac Greeks, many of whom lived in the Caucasus Mountains and modern-day Georgia, and sent them to southern Uzbekistan, to the Fergana Region, which at the time was still considered Kazakhstan.”
+“The first wave came during World War II, in 1944, when Stalin displaced thirty to forty thousand Pontiac Greeks, many of whom lived in the Caucasus Mountains and modern-day Georgia, and sent them to southern Uzbekistan, to the Fergana Region, which at the time was still considered Kazakhstan,” it is said.
 The area had barren land, and it had barely been cultivated; Stalin knew that Greeks knew agriculture, and they were good farmers, so the Greek population undertook agricultural development there.

-The second wave was of political refugees in 1949, with the end of the Greek Civil War.
-When the rebels – “andartes” – went to Albania and Yugoslavia to avoid persecution, they took their families, wives and children and fled the country.
-Of these people, approximately 12,000 were rounded up by the Communist Party and sent to Georgia, then placed on boats and herded onto trains and taken to Tashkent.
+The second wave was of political refugees in 1949 with the end of the Greek Civil War.
+When the rebels, or “andartes,” went to Albania and Yugoslavia to avoid persecution, they took their families, wives, and children and fled the country.
+Of these people, approximately twelve thousand were rounded up by the Communist Party and sent to Georgia.
+They were then placed on boats and herded onto trains to be taken to Tashkent.

 “Most of these people thought they were going to Piraeus,” describes Politis in a somber tone, adding “They had no idea where they were actually going.
 And after two weeks of travel, with nothing but their clothes on their backs, under unthinkable circumstances, they were brought to Tashkent as political refugees.”

-The tragic story of mass child kidnapping – referred to by many as “paidomazoma” – also took place at this time; children were stripped away from their families and sent to schools in neighboring countries, like Czechoslovakia, to be schooled by local Greek teachers.
-As a result of this policy, of the 12,000 Greeks transferred to Tashkent, only 28 of them were children.
-It would not be for six or seven years that nearly 3,000 children would finally be reunited with their families in Tashkent.
+The tragic story of mass child kidnapping, referred to by many as “paidomazoma,” also took place at this time; children were stripped away from their families and sent to schools in neighboring countries, such as Czechoslovakia, to be schooled by local Greek teachers.
+As a result of this policy, of the twelve thousand Greeks transferred to Tashkent, only twenty-eight of them were children.
+It would not be for six or seven years that nearly three thousand children would finally be reunited with their families in Tashkent.

 “To the local Uzbeks, the Greek Center was like an elite”

-Thus, on land bestowed upon the Greek community by the Communist Party, the Greeks of Tashkent, with their own hands, built their association headquarters, in 1964.
-It is in this 3-story building that the refugees of Tashkent sustained and maintained their Greek culture nearly 3,800 kilometers (2,361 miles) away from the homeland.
+Thus, on land bestowed upon the Greek community by the Communist Party, the Greeks of Tashkent, with their own hands, built their association headquarters in 1964.
+It is in this three-story building that the refugees of Tashkent sustained and maintained their Greek culture nearly 3,800 kilometers (2,361 miles) away from their homeland.

 Greece allows the repatriation of political refugees

-Perhaps it was this deep connection to Greece that in 1982, when the Greek government enabled an Amnesty Law that permitted the return and repatriation of political refugees, that a large percentage of the Greeks of Uzbekistan felt compelled to return to their homeland.
-That decade saw approximately 90% of the Tashkent Greeks depart.
+Perhaps it was because of this deep connection to Greece that in 1982, when the Greek government enabled an Amnesty Law that permitted the return and repatriation of political refugees, a large percentage of the Greeks of Uzbekistan felt compelled to return to their homeland.
+That decade saw approximately ninety percent of the Tashkent Greeks depart.

-It was a period of great joy for many, reuniting with their people and their land, but those who were left behind, had to reconcile their loss and by the early 2000s, the Cultural Association was nearly abandoned, lifeless.
-Today, there are only 1,200 Greeks remaining in Tashkent, approximately 12 to 13% of whom are children.
+It was a period of great joy for many, reuniting with their people and their land, but those who were left behind had to reconcile their loss, and, by the early 2000s, the Cultural Association was nearly abandoned and lifeless.
+Today, there are only 1,200 Greeks remaining in Tashkent, approximately twelve to thirteen percent of whom are children.

 It was during this time of a shrinking community that Politis found himself in Tashkent.
 “I have been living in Tashkent for almost two decades and up until a few years ago, I was not engaged with the Greek community,” admits Politis.
 “I am ashamed to say it.”